Home

 Under One Inch Tall

-The purpose of this catalog is to tell the story of Zadar Miniatures and to document the work by providing information to collectors, museums, and art historians.
-Information like production numbers, issue price, is valuable to art collectors.
+The purpose of this catalog is to tell the story of Zadar Miniatures and to document the work by providing information to collectors.
+Information like production numbers and issue prices is valuable to art collectors.
 The production numbers are of major interest to collectors as they reveal the rarity of the work.
-That information is kept in journals in the studio, but now will be available online.
-The records show that the work was never mass-produced, by the nature of the difficult process of Lost Wax Casting.
-Production numbers are low (usually under 100 pieces) making the collection rarer.
-Also, important to note, that all the pieces have passed through my hands at every stage of production.
-The work was always produced in my studio where I sculpted the pieces, made the molds, cast and painted on every piece.
+That information is kept in journals in the studio.
+Now it will be available online.
+The records indicate that the work was never mass-produced because of the difficult process of lost-wax casting.
+Production numbers are low (usually under 100 pieces), making the collection rarer.
+It is also important to note that all the pieces have passed through my hands at every stage of production.
+The work was always produced in my studio, where I sculpted the pieces, made the molds, cast them, and painted every piece.

 Randall Zadar Fine Art